CSC207-2022F-UofT/course-project-linkout/README.md

 - The Apache Excel POI package and a Python interpreter are required to run this program.
 The link to the Apache package is under src/"Package required for accessing database".

 ## Group members:
-Joe ?
-Clara Hu, Tristal Li, Ryan Shi, Michelle Xu, Alex Yin, Yifei Zhang.
+Joe Cui, Clara Hu, Tristal Li, Ryan Shi, Michelle Xu, Alex Yin, Yifei Zhang.

 ## Project outline